2019 Autumn Tour of Japan - Wild West

 This unique Japan tour is suited to people who love the outdoors and wandering through new destinations on foot.
 The tour takes you off-the-beaten path to some spectacular spots, even in the iconic cities of Japan you will experience where less tourists roam.

 Places visited: Tokyo, Matsumoto, Kamikochi, Tateyama, Gokayama, Kanazawa, Kyoto

 Group size: Maximum 8

-Transport: Extensive use of public transport (bullet train, express & commuter trains, subway, ferry, coach, mini bus and taxi)
+Transport: Extensive use of public transport (bullet train, express & commuter trains, subway, ferry and coach) and private transport (mini bus and taxi)

 Fitness level: Average

 Take a forest walk through pristine Kamikochi & Tateyama

 Travel to the spectacular Japan Alps during autumn’s brilliance

 Take a train trip across Kurobe, Japan’s deepest gorge